antoniorama/feup-pfl-project-1/README.md

 1. Ensure that SICStus Prolog 4.8 is installed on your system.

-2. Clone the repository or download the game files.
+2. Download the game files.
-   - `git clone <repository-url>` or similar command.
 3. Navigate to the game directory.
    - `cd path/to/game`
 4. Start SICStus Prolog with the game file.